Kyle Dubas: Personal life

 Dubas grew up a fan of the Ottawa Senators.
 His parents divorced when he was a child; his father was a police officer and his mother works as an ambulance call-taker and dispatcher.
 He has four sisters.
-During his childhood, he spent significant amounts of time with his grandparents, and would often talk about hockey and baseball with his grandfather.
+During his childhood, Dubas spent significant amounts of time with his grandparents, and would often talk about ice hockey and baseball with his grandfather.
 Dubas is married and has a son and daughter.